Credit Cards » Credit Card Guides » What is Credit Card Security Code, Benefits & Limitations

 Benefits of Security Code

-The use of the CVV is the convenient choice for merchants who do not need the physical card.
-Of course, merchants would use other security procedures such as address verification to add another layer of protection to the CVV to prevent fraudulent transactions.
+Using the CVV is a convenient option for merchants who don’t need the physical card.
+However, merchants often use additional security measures, like address verification, to further protect the CVV and prevent fraudulent transactions.

-The security layers make it difficult for hackers and thieves to use stolen card numbers to make unauthorized purchases.
+These added security layers help make it more difficult for hackers and thieves to use stolen card details for unauthorized purchases.

 Thereby, reducing fraud and subsequently, chargebacks.
 Following security protocols can keep the customers safe and at the same time save money for the business.